San Diego border crossing shut down after migrants try entering U.S.

 Breaking News Emails

-Some migrants said they tried crossing only after being denied access to a port of entry where they could claim asylum.

-As of 2 p.m. local time, operations at San Ysidro had not yet resumed, the agency said.
+Some migrants said they tried crossing only after being denied access to the port of entry where they could claim asylum.
+The crossing was reopened to pedestrians shortly before 4 p.m. local time, the agency said.

+Customs and Border Protection tweeted that it used tear gas after several migrants threw projectiles at border agents, striking them.

+"The situation is evolving and a statement is forthcoming," the agency said.

 The shutdown came after hundreds of migrants — many whom are fleeing violence in Central America — assembled Sunday morning on the Mexican side of the border.
 American military helicopters buzzed overhead as hundreds of Mexican federal police officers blocked the migrants from entering San Ysidro.